adam-fowler/swift-srp/README.md

 ## Proof of secret

-For generating the proof I use the method detailed in [RFC2945](https://tools.ietf.org/html/rfc2945#section-3) but not all servers use this method.
+For generating the proof above I use the method detailed in [RFC2945](https://tools.ietf.org/html/rfc2945#section-3) but not all servers use this method.
 For this reason I have kept the sharedSecret generation separate from the proof generation, so you can insert your own version.

+I have also supplied a simple proof functions `server.verifySimpleClientProof` and `client.verifySimpleServerProof` which use the proof detailed in the Wikipedia [page](https://en.wikipedia.org/wiki/Secure_Remote_Password_protocol) on Secure Remote Password if you would prefer to use these.